Last updated on May 29th, 2026 at 07:44 am

 Best use: Vertical interest, covering structures, and creating dramatic garden features.

 Hedge Rose – Used for low-maintenance fencing along property lines.
-Below is a nice hedge of Knockout roses shaded by two large Live Oak trees.
+Below is a nice hedge of Knockout roses shaded by three large Live Oak trees.

 Shrub Rose – They are known for their trouble-free and easy maintenance.